 For use of donated eggs in surrogacy, please refer to our surrogacy page

-Egg recipients who do not have ovaries, or have ovaries that do not produce eggs, will require hormone treatment to prepare the uterus for a pregnancy.
+Egg recipients who do not have ovaries, or have ovaries that do not produce eggs, will require hormone treatment to prepare the uterus for pregnancy.
 This is because the endometrium (lining of the uterus) needs to be prepared before the embryo will implant in the uterus.

-The two female hormones, estrogen and progesterone, prepare the endometrium for implantation.
+The two hormones, estrogen and progesterone, prepare the endometrium for implantation.
 If you take these two hormones in the correct amounts and in the correct order, it is possible to mimic what would happen in a normal cycle, even if you do not have functioning ovaries.

 Your fertility specialist will tell you when to start taking the medications, the required dosage and when to increase it.
 You will also be advised when to make an appointment for an ultrasound scan to measure the thickness of your endometrium.